Ruth Coe Chambers

 Literary Works

 Chambers has released a reissue of The Chinaberry Album and its sequel, Heat Lightning, a post World War II novel that returns to Bay Harbor and to events that change the protagonist's life.
 Chambers had the pleasure of launching her books — one reissued, one new — at the 100th birthday celebration of her beloved Port St. Joe.
-She is currently working on the third novel in the Bay Harbor Trilogy, Receding Tide.
+The third novel in the Bay Harbor Trilogy, Receding Tide, is now available.

 The Chinaberry Album